 To better understand the events of this crisis, our lead poisoning lawyers have created the Flint Water Crisis Timeline Infographic.
 The timeline depicts the major events in chronological order, beginning from the change in the water supply until former Michigan Gov. Rick Snyder’s appearance before a congressional committee in March 2016.

-What Are The Time Deadlines For Personal Injury Cases?
+What Are The Time Deadlines For Personal Injury Cases in Flint?

 The statute of limitations for filing lawsuits in Michigan is different for specific case types.